filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag should be enabled on the embedded systems that support OpenGL ES 2.0 API.

 ### libglvnd
 Pass the `-Dglvnd=true` option to the meson build command.
 Use the `libgvnd` library - an OpenGL Neutral Dispatch Library led by NVIDIA, to replace the internal Mesa dispatcher implementation.
+This allows multiple OpenGL implementations from different vendors to coexist on the same system, without interfering with each other or requiring any manual configuration.

-This flag should be disabled for now as the feature is in an experimental state.
+This flag can be safely disabled, but it is recommended to enable it on systems with multiple GPUs from different vendors.

 ### llvm
 This flag only works if the `gallium` flag is enabled.
 Prepare build environment by detecting a latest installed version of the LLVM package and appending it to the `PATH` variable.
 Pass the `-Dllvm=true` option to the meson build command.
 Build and install the Gallium llvmpipe driver - a software rasterizer that uses LLVM to do runtime code generation.
 Shaders, point/line/triangle rasterization and vertex processing are implemented with LLVM IR which is translated to x86, x86-64, or ppc64le machine code.
 Also, the driver is multithreaded to take advantage of multiple CPU cores (up to 8 at this time).
 It's the fastest software rasterizer for Mesa.